 Microbes are all around us!
 They are in our gut, on our skin, and in our noses.
 They help make our cheese, bread, and wine.
 They impact our health and daily life and the health of the entire planet.
 A Master of Science degree in Bacteriology from the University of Wisconsin – Madison will prepare you to tackle this new frontier.
 Become immersed in cutting-edge research and be taught by award-winning faculty.
 The flexible program is tailored to each student to help them move forward with their career and educational goals.

-If you are looking for a top notch academic program and you value a great place to live, you have to check out The Bacteriology M.S.
+If you are looking for a top notch academic program and you value a great place to live, check out The Bacteriology M.S.
 Program!

 30 credits